xis24/system_design/notes_ch3.md

 - B-tree index write every data at least twice: 1. write ahead log 2. tree page itself (perhaps again when splitting)
 - Log structured index also rewrite data multiple times due to repeated compaction and merging of SSTable.
 This effect is called write amplification.
-- LSM tree are able to have higher write than B-trees b/c they have lower write amplification, and they sequentially write compact SSTable files rather than having to overwrite serveral pages in the tree.
+- LSM tree are able to have higher write than B-trees b/c they have lower write amplification, and they sequentially write compact SSTable files rather than having to overwrite several pages in the tree.
 Sequential writes are much faster than random write.
 - LSM tree can be compressed better and thus small disk usage than B-trees.
 B-tree leaves fragmentation when splitting.

 ##### con of LSM-tree

 - compaction process affect performance of ongoing reads and writes.
-- issue with compaction arises at high write throughput: disk write bandwidth needs to be shared between inital write and the compaction thread in the background.
+- issue with compaction arises at high write throughput: disk write bandwidth needs to be shared between initial write and the compaction thread in the background.
 If compaction is not well configured, it can happen compaction can't keep up with incoming writes.
 - pro of B-tree: key exists in exactly one place in the index, but log structured storage engine may have multiple copies of the same key in different segment.
 - B-tree provides consistent performance.
-In new datastore, log-structured indexes are becoming popular.
+In new data store, log-structured indexes are becoming popular.